MrHsiehVCS/unit2-pp/README.md

 Rework `wordChanger` so that it is a method in its ow class called WordChanger.
 Allow it to still be called as a `static` method.

-## GRADING BREAKDOWN
+## Grading Breakdown

+- Code compiles & runs without errors: 1 pts
+- Formatting/indentation: 2 points
-- Attempted code in all **YOUR CODE HERE** areas: 40 points
+- All code commented: 2 points
-- Correctly updated all comments: 10 points
+- No public methods/attributes besides the ones specified: 2 point
+- All code is DRY (Don't repeat yourself): 3 points
-- Passed all Test Cases: 50 points
+- Passes all test cases: 20 points

+*Total: 30 points*